-In the proposed designs, the primary mirror is constituted of 6 off-axis aspheric 7-m class mirrors (Fig. 20).
-If spherical segments are certainly easier to manufacture such design require a highly aspheric corrector and its testing is still difficult.
-According to the optics manufacturer REOSC-SAGEM, the off-axis aspheric segments are also feasible but with a cost increase.
-This increase can be negligible once the realization and the test of the highly aspheric corrector are included.
-A careful trade-off is necessary.
+In the proposed designs, the 20 m primary mirror is constituted of 8 off-axis aspheric 8-m class mirrors (Fig. 20).
+If spherical segments are certainly easier to manufacture such design have limited FOV and require a highly aspheric corrector whose testing is still difficult.
+According to the optics manufacturer REOSC-SAGEM, the cost difference between off-axis aspheric segments and spherical segments is likely to be negligible once the realization and test of the highly aspheric corrector are included.

-The irregular hexagon form of the segments implies to use larger mirror blanks (7.2 m) and to carefully pay attention to stress and strain releases during the cutting process.
+The irregular hexagon or octagon form of the segments implies careful attention to be paid to stress and strain releases during the cutting process.

 The major difference between the various designs is the secondary mirror size.
-In the RC and the 3M configurations this mirror has a 5-m diameter while is only 2.5-m in the 4M solution.
+In the RC and the 3M configurations this mirror has a 6-m diameter while is only 3-m in the 4M solution.

 The manufacturing and testing of a 5-m convex aspheric mirror is certainly the most complex point.
 Testing the complete surface in one shot is not feasible and a surface reconstruction technique, from partial interferograms will be necessary.
-Taking into account a 1-m secondary central obscuration, a 2-m null lens can be used to control the mirror on its radius and the final surface figure reconstructed from multiple tests with overlaps.
-The 2-m null lens is a critical point as a good material homogeneity in such a large piece of refractive optic is difficult to obtain.
+Taking into account a 1-m secondary central obscuration, a 2-m reference gauge can be used to control the mirror on its radius and the final surface figure reconstructed from multiple tests with overlaps.
+The 2-m reference is a critical point as a good material homogeneity in such a large piece of refractive optic is difficult to obtain.
 Lens with a reduced diameter (1.3-m) would be easier to manufacture but the testing will then require using two different null-lenses for the inner and outer parts of the mirror.
 This will lead to a larger number of sub-tests and a more complex algorithm to reconstruct the entire secondary surface.
 The use of a computer-generated hologram could be a solution to test this large convex asphere.
 This possible test set-up has still to be investigated and if no practical solution is found, a design with a smaller secondary mirror will have to be considered.